oa-333/elog/README.md

 # ELog Logging Library

-ELog (Error Log) is a comprehensive, high-performant and feature-rich C++ logging framework.
+ELog (Error Log) is a comprehensive, cross-platform, high-performant and feature-rich C++ logging framework.
 Special attention was given to usability, so that developers can easily achieve much with just very few lines of code.
 The library has predefined connectors for various widely-used external systems, and was designed such that it can be extended for a broad range of use cases.
 In addition, it is fully configurable from file or string input (see examples below).